bvoq/knowledge-blog/pages/memes.md

 - memes are ideas that become infectious, viral.
 	- christmas lights in
+- memeplexes
-- memeplexes are categories of memes for which people can spin their own ideas on
+	- are categories of memes for which people can spin their own ideas on.
-	- christmas lights
+	- Example: My christmas lights.
+- memetic diamonds
-- meme diamonds is a convergence of a memeplex into a few distilled points.
+	- is a convergence of a memeplex into a few distilled points.
 	- cottage core